rails/rails/guides/source/active_record_multiple_databases.md

 After reading this guide you will know:

-* How to setup your application for multiple databases.
+* How to set up your application for multiple databases.
 * How automatic connection switching works.
 * What features are supported and what's still a work in progress.